 This city on Cincinnati’s northern edge boasts a vibrant social and commercial scene.
-Fairfield is located in Butler county and is just over 21 square miles in area.
+Fairfield is located in Butler County and is just over 21 square miles in area.
 Fairfield’s 40,000 plus residents enjoy an active arts community, one of the most interesting commercial attractions in the country, and a strong mix of both bedroom community living and a positive business climate for both white collar and light industrial concerns.
 In 2010 the Fairfield Public Schools were rated “Excellent with Distinction” by the state of Ohio.

 The city center is focused within the Village Green and includes the Community Arts Center, which offers classes, social activities, fitness, theater and the arts year round.
-The adjacentLane Libraryis impressive in its own right.
-Down the road to the west areMarsh fishing lakeandWaterworks Park.
+The adjacent Lane Library is impressive in its own right.
+Down the road to the west is Marsh fishing lake and Waterworks Park

-To the east is the busy Dixie Highway (SR 4) corridor with it’s mix of restaurants and car dealerships, the Ohio Valley Antique Mall, andJungle Jim’s Market, the largest (and possibly the wildest) grocery in the United
+To the east is the busy Dixie Highway (SR 4) corridor with it’s a mix of restaurants and car dealerships, the Ohio Valley Antique Mall, and Jungle Jim’s Market, the largest (and possibly the wildest) grocery in the United

-The city maintains both 9 and 18 hole public golf courses, an aquatic center for summer sun and swimming, and a 5.5 mile hike or bike trail extending along the Great Miami River fromWaterworks Parkto theFitton Arts Centerin downtown Hamilton.
-The trail runs throughJoyce Parkwhich also has facilities for baseball, football, soccer, remote control model aircraft and remote control model boating, skateboarding, and waterskiing.
+The city maintains both 9 and 18 hole public golf courses, an aquatic center for summer sun and swimming, and a 10.4-mile hike or bike trail extending along the Great Miami River from Waterworks Park to the Fitton Arts Center in downtown Hamilton.
+The trail runs through Joyce Park which also has facilities for baseball, football, soccer, remote control model aircraft and remote control model boating, skateboarding, and waterskiing.